BumblebeeAS/ros2-docker/README.md

 This fix seems to not persist between boots.
 If needed, repeat the process to fix the issue after boot.

 ### 6. Permission Issues with FLIR

 Unable to obtain any FLIR camera feed or use FLIR spinnaker interface.
 Need to make sure the udev rules are correct (can be checked by `lsusb` to check the vendor id etc.).
 We noticed there were permission issues even after the udev rule fix, a temporary fix was to run `chmod 777 /dev/bus -R` to connect to camera.

-### 7. OpenCV Versions
-Clashes between ml dependencies and the dependencies for aruco-loco.
-Temporary fix was to pip uninstall all open cv dependencies and then install the specific opencv version (opencv-contrib-python 4.10.0.84)